xxKingCrashxx/Python_Code/proj9_advanced_minecraft_server_backup/advanced_minecraft_backup/README.md

     - The absolute path to your minecraft server
 - DEST_DIR = r""
     - The absolute path for where you wish to save the backups
+- LOG_DIR = r""
+    - The absolute path for where you wish the logfile to be saved at.
 - MAX_BACKUPS = 10
     - the number of backups to store.
 The script will remove the oldest backup if backups exceed or match the MAX_BACKUPS
 - SERVER_HOST = ""